CTPFallGroupProject/Vibify-Music-Analysis-Machine-Learning/README.md

 ## Future Roadmap

-- **Dataset Expansion:** To include a wider range of songs and genres.
+- **Dataset Expansion:** To include a wider range of songs and genres
-- **Enhanced User Input Options:** Allowing genre-specific song recommendations.
+- **Enhanced User Input Options:** Allowing genre-specific song recommendations
-- **Audio Analysis:** Incorporating audio data for a more holistic sentiment analysis.
+- **Audio Analysis:** Incorporating audio data for a more holistic sentiment analysis

 ## Explore Vibify